razib-playground/stepover/languages/java8/src/nestedclass/Nested Class.md

       	- it could be `private`
        - it could be `abstract`, `final`
           - but not both `abstract` and `final` at the same time
-            	- `abstract` class are meant to be always subclass wheres, `final` classes can't never be subclassed.
+            	- `abstract` class are meant to be always subclassed wheres, `final` classes can't never be subclassed.

-- it has a special relationship with its **outer/enclosing** class - inner class can access all of the member of it's **outer/enclosing** class even it they are marked as `private`
+- it has a special relationship with its **outer/enclosing** class - inner class can access all of the member of it's **outer/enclosing** class even if they are marked as `private`

 - ***Code Snippet:***